 Thank you Michael for the insight.

 This was a most interesting/challenging class.
-Thank you to the team producing such beautiful drawings and deep thinking.
+Thank you to the team for producing such beautiful drawings and deep thinking.
 What we discovered and exposed is very important and can change, in a positive way, the perception one might have about the role of architects and the practice of architecture.
-Making a building we have never really seen became an actor in the narrative we created as well as a trigger for thinking about history, culture, and science.
+Making a building we have never really seen become an actor in the narrative we created as well as a trigger for thinking about history, culture, and science.
 The experience we have had these past 6 weeks is marvelous and very unique.
 If we are so opposed to the idea of this class being repeated, it is not just because of the chateau’s unique anniversary, it is because of the uniqueness of the group we formed.
 The presentation was a true example of the cohesion that we have managed to build.
 After the presentation in English, another presentation was given in Chinese with the same effect of giving the audience so much serenity that it took them a while to actually know what to say.
 This wasn’t fantasy or dream, it was hygge.
 Exceptional and tough.
 Thank you for the hard work and for the performance.